 $ keytool -exportcert \ -keystore /path/to/opendj/config/keystore \ -storepass $(cat /path/to/opendj/config/keystore.pin) \ -alias ssl-key-pair \ -rfc \ -file ds-cert.pem

 The default DS server certificate only has the hostname you supplied at setup time, and

 SubjectAlternativeNameattribute; however, certificate hostname validation is strict.
 Ensure that the certificate matches the hostname (or the FQDN) of the DS server before continuing.

 ds-cert.pemfile to an accessible location on the AM host.

 Import the DS certificate into the AM truststore:

-For more information on configuring AM's truststore, see "Preparing a Truststore".
+For more information on configuring AM’s truststore, see Prepare the truststore.

 Proceed to configuring the CTS store in AM.
-See "To Configure CTS".
+See Configure the CTS.

 The bind DN of the service account to use when configuring the CTS store in AM is

 This procedure assumes that the AM instances communicate with a single CTS instance (or load balancer),